rooka-ai/pairlegal_documentation/pairlegal-documentation/docs/alerts.md

 The standard number check verifies the format and structure of the numbers in the document.
 We check the validity of birth numbers, bank account numbers (including IBAN format) and others.

-### Completeness of company names
+### Correctness of company names

-For each company listed in the document, the plugin checks whether the company name is listed in the vicinity of the ID number.
+For each company listed in the document, the plugin checks whether the company name is mentioned close to the ID number.

 ### Checking the existence and type of the parcel

 If a parcel is listed in the document, the plugin checks if the parcel is in the (Czech) land register and whether the correct parcel type is specified.

+### Cross-reference checking

+With respect to internal links to a certain part of the document, the plugin checks whether this link is created using Word's "Cross-reference" feature.
+Without using this feature, it may occur when if the document is edited and renumbered, a mismatch between the reference and the target location takes place.